About Medical Imaging

 Many individuals can attest the benefits of medical imaging, from the mother who caught her breast cancer at an early stage, to the uncle who detected a blockage in his arteries in time to prevent a stroke.
 From personal to national stories, medical imaging makes a difference.
 Here are just a few examples of the broader effects of medical imaging:

-Imaging Saves Lives
+Imaging Helps Save Lives

-Medical imaging can detect and diagnose diseases at its earliest, most treatable stages and guides physicians and patients in determining the most appropriate and effective care.
-One study from the American Cancer Society demonstrated that increased use of medical imaging is directly tied to increased life expectancy for Americans:
+Medical imaging can detect and diagnose diseases at its earliest, most treatable stages and guides physicians and patients in determining the most appropriate and effective care. study from the American Cancer Society demonstrated that increased use of medical imaging is directly tied to increased life expectancy for Americans:

 - The increased uptick of colonoscopy screenings has attributed to the accelerated decline in Colorectal cancer incidence rates during the past decade.